(Perineum Incision; Incision, Perineum)

 AnesthesiaIf you have not had epidural anesthesia during labor, the doctor may use local or regional anesthesia .

 Description of the ProcedureThe infant's head will start to stretch the vaginal opening.
-Special scissors will be used to make an incision in the perineum area.There are two different incisions that may be used:
+Special scissors will be used to make an incision in the perineum area.There are 2 different incisions that may be used:

 - Midline incision: starts at the vagina and follows a straight line to the anus